The Cop Filmed Shooting A Man In The Back Will Plead Guilty To Federal Civil Rights Charges

 The Post and Courier and the Washington Post also reported the news of the plea agreement Tuesday, citing sources.

-Slager's attorneys and federal prosecutors did not immediately respond to a request for comment.
+Slager's attorneys did not immediately respond to a request for comment.
+The Department of Justice declined to comment.
 A copy of the plea agreement was not immediately available on a federal court database.

 This is a developing news story.
 Check back for updates or follow BuzzFeed News on Twitter.